Root Sports Northwest: History

-In April 2013, the Seattle Mariners announced that they would acquire controlling interest in Root Sports Northwest, as part of a long-term extension of its contract with the team through the 2030 season.
-DirecTV remained a minority stakeholder and controlling partner, and the network continued to operate under the Root Sports brand.
+In April 2013, the Seattle Mariners announced that they would acquire controlling interest (a 71% stake) in Root Sports Northwest, as part of a long-term extension of its contract with the team through the 2030 season.
+DirecTV remained a minority stakeholder (29% stake) and controlling partner, and the network continued to operate under the Root Sports brand.

 DirecTV was subsequently acquired by AT&T; on July 14, 2017, its sister networks were re-branded as AT&T SportsNet.
-Root Sports Northwest did not adopt the AT&T SportsNet brand, likely because AT&T is not the majority owner of the service.
-Nonetheless, Root Sports still introduced a rebranded version of AT&T SportsNet's new on-air graphics.
+The Mariners chose not to rebrand Root Sports Northwest under the AT&T SportsNet banner, though the channel did adopt AT&T SportsNet's graphics package.

-Ahead of their 2021–22 seasons, Root Sports Northwest acquired the regional rights to both the Portland Trail Blazers of the NBA, and the Seattle Kraken –a new NHL expansion franchise which began play that season.
+Ahead of their 2021–22 seasons, Root Sports Northwest acquired the regional rights to both the Portland Trail Blazers of the NBA, and the Seattle Kraken, a new NHL expansion franchise which began play that season.

 In October 2021, Root Sports added an overflow channel, known as Root Sports Plus, to avoid scheduling conflicts with the Mariners, Kraken, and Blazers.
 Also that month, Root Sports, along with sister networks AT&T SportsNet Pittsburgh, and AT&T SportsNet Rocky Mountain, was removed from Dish Network satellite and Sling streaming TV services.

-Despite the announcement that Warner Bros.
-Discovery would leave the regional sports network business in March 2023, Patrick Crumb, Seattle-based president of AT&T Sportsnet operations, stated that Root Sports would not be affected by the changes, presumably due to its majority ownership by the Seattle Mariners.
+After the announcement that Warner Bros.
+Discovery (WBD) would leave the regional sports network business in March 2023, Patrick Crumb, Seattle-based president of AT&T SportsNet operations, said that Root Sports would not be affected.
+In December of that year, The Seattle Times reported that the Mariners would acquire full control of Root Sports at the beginning of 2024, and that WBD would no longer produce Mariners telecasts.

+In the 2025 season, MLB Local Media assumed production duties for Mariners broadcasts on Root Sports, and the network introduced a direct-to-consumer (DTC) streaming subscription known as Root Sports Stream.
+On September 26, 2025, days before the end of the Mariners' regular season, the team announced that Root Sports would close, with MLB Local Media taking over the team's distribution rights starting in 2026.
+As the Mariners already directly employ the network's talent and crew, no on-air staff changes are likely to occur, though The Seattle Times reported that more than 25 network staffers are expected to be laid off on or around November 3, 2025.